graalvm/graalvm-demos/native-jfr-demo/README.md

 # Recording JFR events with Native Image

-This demo shows how to create a custom JDK Flight Recorder (JFR) event and use that in a native executable.
+This demo shows how to create a custom JDK Flight Recorder (JFR) event and use it in a native executable.
-JFR is a tool to collect diagnostic and profiling data in a running Java application, built into a JVM.
+JFR is a tool to collect diagnostic and profiling data in a running Java application, and built into the JVM.
 GraalVM Native Image supports JFR events and users can use the [`jdk.jfr.Event`](https://docs.oracle.com/en/java/javase/11/docs/api/jdk.jfr/jdk/jfr/Event.html) API with a similar experience to using JFR in the JVM.
 For example, to emit standard JFR events for the `jwebserver` application, you would run:

 ```bash